-- (b) Each participant shall have the sole individual responsibility for: - 27 (1) Knowing the range of his or her own ability to negotiate any slope or trail; - 28 (2) Operating the ATV, UTV or motorcycle within the limits of the participant's own ability; - 29 (3) Maintaining reasonable control of speed and course at all times; - 30 (4) Heeding all posted warnings; - (5) Operating only on trails designated by the Hatfield-McCoy Regional Recreation Authority; and - (6) Refraining from acting in a manner which a reasonable person would believe to be likely to cause or contribute to the injury of any person. - (c) If while riding an ATV, UTV or motorcycle any participant collides with any object or person, the responsibility for the collision shall be solely that of the participant or participants involved and not that of the Hatfield-McCoy Regional Recreation Authority, other regional recreation authority, any recreation area landowner, lessor, authorized outfitter or licensee unless the Hatfield-McCoy Regional Recreation Authority, other regional recreation authority, recreation area landowner, lessor, authorized outfitter or licensee or their agent caused the collision in a tortious manner. - (d) After an accident, a participant may not leave the area where the accident took place without: - (1) Leaving personal identification, including his or her name and address; - (2) Notifying the proper authorities; and - (3) Obtaining assistance when he or she knows or reasonably should know that any other person involved in the accident is in need of medical or other assistance. - (e) Where a participant is a lawful passenger, that participant may not distract or perform any act which might interfere with the safe operation of the all-terrain vehicle, utility-terrain vehicle or motorcycle of which he or she is a passenger.
+(b) Each participant shall have the sole individual responsibility for:

-(f) Any person under the age of sixteen years shall remain under the direct supervision and within sight of a parent or guardian both of whom must otherwise comply with state or federal laws and any rules or regulations promulgated thereunder.
+28 (2) Operating the ATV, UTV, or motorcycle within the limits of the participant's own ability; 29 (3) Maintaining reasonable control of speed and course at all times; 30 (4) Heeding all posted warnings; 31 (5) Operating only on trails designated by the Hatfield-McCoy Regional Recreation 32 Authority and other regional recreation authorities; 33 (6) Refraining from acting in a manner which a reasonable person would believe to be 34 likely to cause or contribute to the injury of any person.
+35 (c) If while riding an ATV, UTV, or motorcycle any participant collides with any object or 36 person, the responsibility for the collision shall be solely that of the participant or participants 37 involved and not that of the Hatfield-McCoy Regional Recreation Authority, other regional 38 recreation authority, any recreation area landowner, lessor, authorized outfitter or licensee unless 39 the Hatfield-McCoy Regional Recreation Authority, other regional recreation authority, recreation 40 area landowner, lessor, authorized outfitter or licensee, or their agent caused the collision in a 41 tortious manner.
+42 (d) After an accident, a participant may not leave the area where the accident took place 43 without: 44 (1) Leaving personal identification, including his or her name and address; 45 (2) Notifying the proper authorities; and 46 (3) Obtaining assistance when he or she knows or reasonably should know that any other 47 person involved in the accident is in need of medical or other assistance.
+48 (e) Where a participant is a lawful passenger, that participant may not distract or perform 49 any act which might interfere with the safe operation of the all-terrain vehicle, utility-terrain vehicle, 50 or motorcycle of which he or she is a passenger.
+51 (f) Any person under the age of 16 years shall remain under the direct supervision and 52 within sight of a parent or guardian both of whom must otherwise comply with state or federal laws and any rules or regulations promulgated thereunder.